satchel inv line hider line hider line hider line hider line hider line hider line hider

 Actually, "action" is the wrong word.
 That would imply that the heart of the labyrinth is a decision-making apparatus.

-Essentially, I can make an "action" occur in any of the rooms of the south floret, and south Stymie will believe that the decision originated from her.
+Essentially, this room can send an "action" to any of the rooms of the south floret, and south Stymie will believe that the action originated from her.

 Likewise, information that south Stymie collects passes through me on its way to the heart, and not vice versa.